 WHY SUPPORT FRIENDS OF TREAD?

 As this charity is run by volunteers, overheads are kept to a minimum.
-Money raised in Europe goes a long way in India, so it costs little by our standards to care for a child.
-Yet the small sums that we offer can make all the difference in the world to a child.
+Money raised in Europe goes a long way in India, so it costs little by our standards to care for a child or help educate a young person.
+Yet the small sums that we offer can make all the difference in the world.
 TREAD India Trust is able to address the immediate needs of the local communities because its trustees and staff live and work in the areas where they are known and respected.
 Representatives of the local communities are always consulted about any project undertaken and the dialogue is ongoing.
 Money is wisely spent, with accounts inspected locally by the Indian Government.